kowsar89/woo-email-domain-blacklist/readme.txt

 **Important Note: When you send me temporary email domain list, please also mention the website name where you found them**

 == Screenshots ==
-1. From admin panel, Click on "Woocommerce>Email Blacklist" to visit the plugin settings page.
+1. From admin panel, Click on "Settings>Woo EDD Email Blacklist" to visit the plugin settings page.
 2. In checkout page, when users will use blacklisted email, they'll see an error notice.

 == Changelog ==
+= 2.0.0: December 12, 2015 =
+* New: Easy Digital Download support added

-= 1.0.1: December 10, 2015=
+= 1.0.1: December 10, 2015 =
 * New: Cron job added
 * Tweak: Language updated